A Rigorous Computational Approach to Linear Response

 \section{Response for a stochastic perturbation}

-In this section we consider a stochastic perturbation of the systems described in the previous section.
+In this section we consider stochastic perturbations of the expanding maps described in the previous section.
 At each step we add a small random perturbation distributed with a certain probability density $j$.
 We describe the analytic estimates which are necessary to apply our algorithm in that case and show the result of an actual implementation, where we compute the response for the stochastic perturbation of an expanding map.
 In particular we show the existence and the structure of the operator $\hat{\mathcal L}$ for this case.
 We use $\text{Var}(\cdot)$ to denote the one dimensional variation of a function.